 CKB: I live in Union Square.
 I have a four-year-old, so we have to spend a good amount of time at Washington Square Park.
 And I really am into Gotan, this Israeli café that has a very good shakshouka and a very delicious coffee.

-Photography by Julieta Cervantes
+Photography by: Photography by Julieta Cervantes